sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

 **4.**  Add all Vlan(s) as Vlan Member(s)  using a single command:

 ```
-  admin@sonic:~$ sudo config vlan member add -m all Ethernet0
+  admin@sonic:~$ sudo config vlan member add all Ethernet0

   Usage:  This command will add all existing vlan(s) as vlan member(s)

  Example : Suppose Vlan 100, Vlan 101, Vlan 102 are already existing Vlans.
 This command will add Ethernet0 as a member of Vlan 100, Vlan 101, Vlan 102.

     ***This command only work for trunk ports***